mkwoodburn/FreeCodeCamp/README.md

 # FreeCodeCamp
-This is the code I used for FreeCodeCame
+This is the code I used for FreeCodeCamp